The money chain

 - report an incident online to the PSNI

-The Organised Crime Task Force (OCTF) was established in 2000 to help secure a safe, just and prosperous society in Northern Ireland by confronting crime through multi agency partnership.
-It helps to increase the understanding of the organised crime landscape and allows law enforcement agencies to work with Government bodies and private industry to tackle organised crime.
+The Organised Crime Task Force (OCTF) allows law enforcement agencies to work with government bodies and private industry to fight organised crime.

 To read more about their work, go to: